dguzenko/newdocs/docs/zooorder.md

 Download the files from Transifex and place them into **administrator/language/YOUR-LANG/YOUR-LANG.plg_system_zooorder.ini**

+**Note:** The default **en-GB.plg_system_zooorder.ini** language file is located in the **administrator/language/en-GB** folder.

-### Trough the ZL Component
+### Through the ZL Component

 Go to the *Joomla Administration / Components / ZOOlanders* and click on the *"Language packs"* button to manage the available translations for all Extensions.
 Or use the *Language Flag* button on each Extension row to manage them individually.

-**Note:** The default **en-GB.plg_system_zooorder.ini** language file is located in the **administrator/language/en-GB** folder.

 Layouts
 =======

-There are ZOOorder layouts accesible within ZOO App Layouts.
+There are ZOOorder layouts accessible within ZOO App Layouts.
 These layouts are used to assign the elements that will be part of the Order form.

 Module
 ======